the Ultimate Oyster Wine Pairing Guide

 The best oyster wine pairing may not be so obvious.
 We’ll let you in on the secret to pairing oysters based regionality and show you 6 wines to buy now.

 “Oysters are an acquired taste,” they say.
 They were right.
 I’ve never known anyone to fall in oyster love at first bite.
 Myself included.

-But these days I have a favorite region (Brittany, France), I know when to buy them (any month that has an R in it), and how to eat them (bbq’d).
+But these days I have a favorite region (Brittany, France, including Cancale, the oyster capital), I know when to buy them (any month that has an R in it), and how to eat them (bbq’d).